rodber/rodber/README.md

 # Hey there 👋🏾

-I'm a Chilean software developer.
+I'm an indie software developer from Chile.
 Some may know me for being the creator of [Chevereto](https://chevereto.com/) and [Chevere](https://chevere.org/).

 ❤ You can [donate](https://paypal.me/RodolfoBerrios) to support my work.
 I'm mostly into self-hosted software.